Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 And that's what I think is the most significant thing about this press conference.

-The defense is trying to paint a picture for those jurors who who will eventually hear the case about the defendant before the case even begins.
+The defense is trying to paint a picture for those jurors who will eventually hear the case about the defendant before the case even begins.

 All right.

-Now, uh, my my whole family is lawyers, folks.
+Now, my whole family is lawyers, folks.

 I know a little bit about this.

-Um I'm I'm I'm stunned.
+I'm stunned.

-Uh he can do all the and that's not tainting the jury pool.
+And that's not tainting the jury pool.

 But the guy, the defendant, can't come up and proclaim his innocence.

-And I want to know if can you ever remember a defendant who came out and said I didn't do it?
+And I want to know if, can you ever remember a defendant who came out and said, I didn't do it?

 They all say they didn't do it.

-Uh but they obviously had this one pretty prepared.
+But they obviously had this one pretty prepared.

 He'd memorized it and he did it pretty well.

-Uh I just I the the thinking on that is just boggles The mind and Thomas Sowell has an interesting point or two about this.
+And Thomas Sowell has an interesting point or two about this.

 He says, if there is a smoking gun in the Duke University rape case, it's not about the stripper who made the charges or the lacrosse players who've been accused.